kurtcms/docker-compose/README.md

 ### Run

-Run the script
+Run the script.

 ```shell
 $ /app/docker-compose/docker-compose.sh
 ```

-And have Docker Compose installed
+And have Docker Compose installed.